 Who are we?

-Life Matters is a peer-led and peer-governed organisation that provides peer support to whaiora (people seeking health) who are struggling with mental health distress/addictions and may be in suicidal crisis.
-The trust works towards all three areas of suicide reduction: prevention, intervention and postvention.
-The Team Leader role covers the intervention and postvention work we do in our six day service which operates for 60 hours per week.
+Life Matters Suicide Prevention Trust is an organisation that provides peer support to tākata whaiora (people seeking health) who are experiencing mental distress, suicidality, or are bereaved by suicide.
+The Trust works towards all three areas of suicide reduction: prevention, intervention, and postvention.

 As part of this role, you will be expected to: